Why and how was ozED formed?

 Who will do the support?

 The most qualified people to support people and families affected by ED are people and families affected by ED.
 It is an uncommon disorder that gives us a common bond.
 As people contact ozED to become members, they will be put in contact with someone who has similar circumstances and in a close (as possible) locality.
 This means that as we grow, networks and community groups will develop.
-I envisage that these groups/networks will begin there own informal meetings/outings etc… this is where ozED may be able to assist in providing the venue/insurance etc to help this develop and grow.
+I envisage that these groups/networks will begin their own informal meetings/outings etc… this is where ozED may be able to assist in providing the venue/insurance etc to help this develop and grow.

 What about isolated or remote people?

 In today’s information technological community, distance can only be as far as your computer or telephone. ozED currently use Facebook and Twitter.
-We hold our meetings via conference calls.
+We hold our meetings via zoom.
 This will enable everyone from Perth to Cairns, Darwin to Hobart to be able to participate.
 It may also mean that other guest speakers from around the country/world can also present to our group.

 Where does ozED get their money?

 At the moment the only money that ozED has is what it will derive through membership.
 We certainly will be chasing sponsorship at corporate level and will accept any donations.
 We are registered with the Australian Taxation Office as a Deductible Gift Recipient.
 So the more members we can get the better off the organisation will be.